finos/symphony-bdk-java/docs/spring-boot/app-starter.md

         allowed-origins: "*" # list of allowed origins path pattern that be specific origins,
         allowed-credentials: true # Access-Control-Allow-Credentials response header for CORS request
         allowed-method: ["POST", "GET"] # list of HTTP methods to allow
-        allowed-headers: "*" # list of headers that a request can list as allowed
+        allowed-headers: "*" # list of headers that a request can list as allowed (multiple values allowed by using ["header-name-1", "header-name-2"])
-        exposed-headers: "*" # list of response headers that a response can have and can be exposed
+        exposed-headers: "*" # list of response headers that a response can have and can be exposed (multiple values allowed by using ["header-name-1", "header-name-2"])

 logging:
   level:
     com.symphony: debug # in development mode, it is strongly recommended to set the BDK logging level at DEBUG